 My work places the emphasis on resilience and is for anyone feeling overwhelmed by life challenges such as bereavement and loss, illness, work related stress and relationship or family difficulties.
 Some of the most difficult experiences aren't always viewed as traumatic.
 By this I mean racism, homophobia or social inequality.
 But they are and they can impact on us for a life span just as other forms of trauma.
 I start from the perspective that we are all resilient even if at times we don’t think we are.
 And our resilience has been tried and tested throughout our lives even though we might not always understand.
 However, some aspects of our resilience, for example, resources or survival tactics that got us through a difficult or traumatic period may not be appropriate during our recovery or even threaten our ability to operate successfully in less challenging times.
 My aim is to help you to understand how you have coped with life challenges in the past, what individual resources you were able to draw on and where you found resources in other people or places.
 These insights will enable you to understand which resources might be useful in your current situation and what might be less helpful.

-Starting counselling and resilience work – You will have the opportunity to discuss why you feel you need counselling and what I can offer you as a practitioner in a free 30 minute telephone or face to face consultation.
+Starting counselling and resilience work – You will have the opportunity to discuss why you feel you need counselling and what I can offer you as a practitioner in a free 30 minute telephone or zoom consultation.
 If we decide that I am not right for you I will signpost you to other colleagues.
 If you decided to continue we can book six sessions and then review how you feel.
 It is up to you to decide if that is enough or if you want to continue.

 Training, qualifications & experience

 Membership of professional bodies

-I am a registered member of the BACP no 225379 (British Association of Counselling and Therapy), the BAATN (Black and Asian Therapists Network) and the IRCT (Institute for Recovery from Childhood Trauma).
+I am a registered member of the BACP no 225379 (British Association of Counselling and Therapy) IRCT (Institute for Recovery from Childhood Trauma) and the BAATN (Black and Asian Therapists Network).

 BSc in Sociology and Psychology